-You can also demonstrate achievement of 500 of the clinical hours within the RPL process, meaning that 1800 practice hours must be completed during the programme in order to achieve the NMC requirements for registration.
-To do this, you will need to submit a portfolio of evidence of the clinical hours you have undertaken and demonstrate how your prior experience addresses specific outcomes.
+You also must demonstrate achievement of 500 of the clinical hours within the RPL process, meaning that 2760 hours must be completed during the programme in order to achieve the NMC requirements for registration.
+To do this, you will need to submit a portfolio of evidence in which you will need to demonstrate how your prior practical experience addresses specific outcomes.
 The learning outcomes are focused on 'Holistic aspect of health and wellbeing' and in particular, physical care, spirituality, psychological aspects and social aspects.
-You will provide evidence of the clinical hours you completed prior to commencing the programme, as well as a personal statement.
-On successful achievement of this task your RPL claim will be confirmed and you will be able to complete the programme within 2 years.
-If you are unable to demonstrate achievement of 500 clinical hours during the RPL process, you will complete the 500 clinical hours at the end of your programme within an additional 4-month placement.
-If you are a Tier 4 student, you will need to demonstrate achievement of specified learning outcomes which are the equivalent of 500 clinical hours as part of the admissions process.
+You must also provide evidence of practice hours completed, as well as a personal statement.
+Your portfolio will be marked by a member of the academic staff with successful achievement of this essay being a condition of securing a place on the programme.

+Version: 9.0

-Version: 9.0 Version date: May 2023 For use from: 2023-24
+Version date: May 2023 For use from: 2023-24